WatForm/dash-testing/README.md

 - Any imports into `script.py` must be defined relative to the parent folder of `main.py`, not the folder `dash2<x>`

-- All functions in `script.py` is to have a single parameter named `args`

-- One of the functions in `script.py` is to be named `help`, which is to display all relevant information about the language module when called.
+- `script.py` is to have a function `main(args)` which is given all additional arguments given to the top-level script.

 - Any environment variables the user is expected to set is put into `dash2<x>/config.json`.
 For instance, commands to execute external programs.